robert-westenberger/knowledgebase/C-Programming/pointers.md

 The unary operator `*` is the **indirection** or **dereferencing** operator.
 When applied to a pointer, it accesses the object the pointer points to.

 > Pointers are constrained to point to a particular kind of object / data type.
+(There is one exception: a “pointer to void” is used to hold any type of pointer but cannot be dereferenced itself.)
 {.is-info}

 ## Example showing how a pointer is declared and how the unary operators are used